Breathing Techniques for Soccer Players

 - You can use this video to follow along with Wim Hof himself

-- Play soccer a lot and variations of the game such as:
+- Play soccer a lot and variations of the game to build up your soccer-specific cardio:

 - Play other sports